- School break activities are vital for stimulating and entertaining your child.

 Does your little one like playing outside?
-Is he fascinated by nature?
+Are they fascinated by nature?
 Practice some gardening and science concepts with soil and water.
 Find a spot for your flower pots and let your child have some fun filling up the cups with soil.
-Place some beans in the soil and show him how to moisten it with water.
+Place some beans in the soil and show them how to moisten it with water.
 You’ll have an awesome day discussing how plants are living things and need water and sunlight to grow.
-Plus, he’ll be wanting to check on his plants every day, so you’ll be spending more time outside!
-Taking care of a plant can teach him a lot about responsibility and you can even keep a diary of it together keeping track of its growth.
+Plus, they’ll be wanting to check on their plants every day, so you’ll be spending more time outside!
+Taking care of a plant can teach them a lot about responsibility and you can even keep a diary of it together and keep track of its growth.

 If you want to get really artsy you can make your own puppet show using markers or water paint.
-Scribble and have fun drawing funny faces on the cups and even past stuff on them like buttons, gooey eyes, stickers, or pompons.
+Scribble and have fun drawing funny faces on the cups and even paste stuff on them like buttons, gooey eyes, stickers, or pompons.
 When you finish, create a marionette show with your child.
-Imitating funny voices or animal sounds will tune up the fun.
-As you have an awesome bonding time, you’ll be strengthening his hand coordination abilities, creativity, and imagination.
+Imitating funny voices or animal sounds will turn up the fun.
+As you have an awesome bonding time, you’ll be strengthening their hand coordination abilities, creativity, and imagination.